Alfonso Pérez Sánchez: At the Prado

 He joined the Prado as (in his own words) "a jack of all trades" in 1961 under the guidance of his tutor Diego Angulo and he actively collaborated with directors ánchez Cantón and Xavier de Salas in reviewing the museum's stores and the so-called "dispersed Prado".
 This confirmation of locations was down to Pérez Sánchez, who tried to rescue lost or neglected items.

 He was sub-director from 1971 to 1981 and voluntarily left the institution on the appointment of Federico Sopeña, which did not fit the research profile of Spain's most important museum.
 The main problems the institution was facing at that time were denounced by Pérez Sánchez himself in lecture form in his book Pasado, presente y futuro del Museo del Prado, published by the Fundación Juan March in 1977.

 Pérez Sánchez's time at the museum as director was decisive, and he left his mark on the whole renovation and modernisation, work that he carried out with determination and energy: reorganising the galleries, changing the exhibition policy to its current form, launching an educastion department, and from 1983 to 1991 holding its most rigorous research-based exhibitions to date, which changed the museum's image internationally.

-His contact with the public and the accessibility of and wide publicity for the exhibitions reached their peak in the Velázquez anthology of 1990, whose visitor figures, number of catalogue copies and catalogue sales are still an unbeaten record for the museum.
-Some restorations of Las Meninas and other noted works were controversial at first but experts soon agreed they were the most opportune and necessary interventions.
-They were carried out by John Brealey, head of conservation at the Metropolitan Museum of Art, who Pérez Sánchez invited to Madrid and with whom he shared memorable moments.
-Pérez Sánchez's relationship with the members of the board of trustees was fluid, transparent and always very professional, gaining a great prestige and respect for the institution.
+His contact with the public and the accessibility of and wide publicity for the exhibitions reached their peak in the Velázquez anthology of 1990, whose visitor figures number of catalogue copies and catalogue sales are still at an unbeaten record for the museum.
+Some restorations of Las Meninas and other noted works were controversial at first, but experts soon agreed they were necessary interventions.
+They were carried out by John Brealey, head of conservation at the Metropolitan Museum of Art, who Pérez Sánchez invited to Madrid and with.
+Pérez Sánchez's relationship with the members of the board of trustees gained great prestige for the institution.